How Does Cashless Payment Work: A Guide

 Authorization

-• Funds Verification: The payment processor checks if the customer has sufficient funds in their account or enough credit available to complete the purchase.
+• Funds verification: The payment processor checks if the customer has sufficient funds in their account or enough credit available to complete the purchase.

-• Fraud Detection: Advanced algorithms and fraud detection systems analyze the transaction for any signs of fraudulent activity.
+• Fraud detection: Advanced algorithms and fraud detection systems analyze the transaction for any signs of fraudulent activity.

 Authorization is a critical step that ensures the transaction can proceed without any financial discrepancies or security concerns.